 The FSDS selects temperament tested, medically screened dogs for interested individuals.
 Please DO NOT attempt to procure a dog first and contact us later.
 The selection of an appropriate dog is critical to class success.
 The FSDS program preferentially selects Golden Retriever puppies for training.
 We will select a suitable dog for each student.

 The 2018 graduating class is now filled, and we are accepting applications from individuals who wish to be wait-listed for the next class.
-This is tentatively scheduled to begin this Fall of 2017, exact dates TBD.
+Classes will begin the first Saturday in Nov.

 Qualifications to Apply for a Service Dog